lorenzgerber/lorenzgerber.github.io/_posts/2020-03-18-awscli-ecr-login-v1-vs-v2.markdown

 ---

 ## Background
 Login in to Amazon AWS ECR from the command line tool awscli has changed from v1 to v2.
-While loging in became more verbose in v2, it's also more general useable for multiple automation/scripting scenarios.
+While loging in became more verbose in v2, it's also more general useable for various automation/scripting scenarios.

 ## Version 1
 Below version works provided that the region and credentials are configured in .aws